Healthdirect Free Australian health advice you can count on.

 • becoming pale, floppy or dizzy, or collapsing

-If your child has any of these more serious symptoms, call triple zero (000) or go straight to the nearest hospital emergency department.
+If your child has any of these more serious symptoms, call triple zero (000) and ask for an ambulance.

 Most children will outgrow their allergy to eggs.
-To check if your child is no longer allergic to egg, see your doctor who can arrange for a supervised test.
+To check if your child is no longer allergic to egg, see your doctor who can arrange for them to try egg under medical supervision (known as an oral food challenge).

 Common foods that often contain egg include: